MS Ambition: Ambition

 Ambassador Cruise Line renamed the ship Ambition and in April 2022 sent her to Bar, Montenegro to await an extensive refit prior to commencing service in March 2023.
 In September 2022, the ship began a six-month charter to the Scottish Government to provide accommodation on the River Clyde in Glasgow for refugees from the Russian invasion of Ukraine, delaying commencement of her cruise program.

 In April 2023, a four-week refit took place at the Lloyd Werft in Bremerhaven, Germany.
 Ambition was upgraded to comply with the International Maritime Organization's Tier III emission standards, which required a reduction in the ship's production of nitrogen oxide.
 The dock work at Lloyd Werft also included maintenance work on the propulsion units, rudders and stabilizers, as well as a new coat of paint in the shipping company's colors.
 Ambition left Bremerhaven on 8 May 2023 before travelling to Port of Tyne in Newcastle on 11 May for the naming ceremony.
 Former sailing champion and double Olympic Gold medalist Shirley Robertson christened and was named godmother of the ship.
-The first stop on the ship's maiden voyage was from Newcastle to Dundee, Robertson's birth place.
+The first stop on the ship's maiden voyage from Newcastle was at Dundee, Robertson's birthplace.